Which of the following correctly lists the levels of organization... | Channels for Pearson+

 1

-Understand that biological organization in organisms is hierarchical, meaning it progresses from simpler to more complex structures.
+Understand the concept of biological organization: Biological organization refers to the hierarchy of complex biological structures and systems that define life using a reductionistic approach.

-Identify the simplest level of organization, which is the 'Cell'.
-Cells are the basic structural and functional units of life.
+Identify the basic unit of life: The cell is the smallest unit of life and is considered the building block of all living organisms.

-Recognize that 'Tissues' are the next level, formed by groups of similar cells working together to perform a specific function.
+Recognize the next level of organization: Tissues are groups of similar cells that work together to perform a specific function.

-Acknowledge that 'Organs' are composed of multiple tissue types that work together to perform specific functions within the body.
+Determine the subsequent level: Organs are structures composed of two or more tissue types that work together to perform specific, complex functions.

-Understand that 'Organ Systems' consist of different organs that collaborate to carry out complex functions necessary for the organism's survival.

-Finally, recognize that the 'Organism' is the most complex level, representing the complete living entity capable of independent existence.
+Identify the higher levels of organization: Organ systems are groups of organs that work together to perform major functions or meet physiological needs of the body, and organisms are individual living entities that survive and reproduce as a unit.

 Watch next